 There’s a lot of talent and imagination on display in EVERYTHING EVERYWHERE ALL AT ONCE.
 The story stars the extraordinary Michelle Yeoh in a complex part that she absolutely aces and the film’s production values are first-rate from the first frame to the last.
-It has verve and energy to spare and showcases Chinese-American actors in, of all things, a unique fantasy/action vehicle.
-So, why can’t I quite recommend it?
+It has verve, and energy to spare and showcases Chinese-American actors in, of all things, a unique fantasy/action vehicle.
+The film does throw everything in it – drama, comedy, broad farce, and pathos – and it works, even if it’s all a little long and, at times, lacking focus.

-The film starts promisingly, if too frenetically from the get-go.
+The fun and frenetic film from writer/directors Dan Kwan and Daniel Scheinert grabs you immediately and starts with such verve right from the get-go, it’s hard to imagine where it will go.
 Evelyn Wang (Michelle Yeoh) and her family have schlepped to the IRS to go over the details of their laundromat business with a suspicious agent named Deirdre Beaubeirda (Jamie Lee Curtis having a hoot playing a surly frump).
-The Wang business receipts are stacked neatly on Deirdre’s desk but she smells fraudulence.
-The Wangs have tried to claim several items as business expenses, like a karaoke machine, but Deirdre isn’t buying it.
+The Wang business receipts are stacked neatly on Deirdre’s desk but she smells fraudulent activities in those numbers.
+Indeed, the Wangs have tried to claim several items as business expenses, like a karaoke machine, but Deirdre isn’t buying it.

 In addition to rubbing the US government the wrong way, Evelyn is at odds with her family as well.
 Her henpecked husband Waymond (Ke Huy Quan) is tired of her bossiness and wants a divorce.
 Her daughter Joy (Stephanie Hsu) is a lesbian, much to Evelyn’s Old World disapproval.
 And Evelyn’s father Gong Gong (veteran character actor James Hong) is a senile oddball who needs more care and attention than the Wang clan can give him.